kinbiko/mentoring/students/jstonham/README.md

 The last two commands have been given special meaning whereby the user does not need to `run` the command.

-It's good practice to do `npm run format` before asking for a review of, or publishing, your content.
+When using Gatsby, it's good practice to do `npm run format` before asking for a review of, or publishing, your content.
+(This function is specific to Gatsby, and won't work on node projects unless they've defined the 'format' script in their package.json file).

 As Gatsby is built with Node.js, `gatsby develop` and `npm start` do the same thing.